 Westmorland is a very small city located in the state of California.
 With a population of 1,990 people and just one neighborhood, Westmorland is the 665th largest community in California.

-When you are in Westmorland, you'll notice that it is more blue-collar than most other communities in America.
-47.90% of Westmorland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Westmorland is a blue-collar town, with 47.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Westmorland is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
 There are especially a lot of people living in Westmorland who work in farm management occupations (27.52%), sales jobs (8.19%), and management occupations (7.56%).

 In Westmorland, just 6.11% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.